acquia/blt/docs/install.rst

-      If you haven't already configured an SSH identity (useful for working with projects on GitHub and interacting with your websites on Acquia Cloud), you should :doc:`generate an SSH key
+      If you haven't already configured an SSH identity (useful for working with projects on GitHub and interacting with your websites on Cloud Platform), you should :doc:`generate an SSH key
       </acquia-cloud/manage/ssh/generate/>`.

    .. group-tab:: Linux